ericsonghi/EricSong_BlueStampPortfolio/index.md

 ### Challenges
 - I am unfamiliar with coding so this whole process was difficult
 - My driver board wasn't getting enough power and it took a while for me to find the solution
+- OBS and RealVNC kept freezing because of the Ultrasonic Sensors so I had to remove them to solve this issue
+- My PiCamera didn't work halfway through this milestone so I had to swap it out for a new one

 ### What's Next
 - Begin my modifications